opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 The problem here is that there is no memory of what we have parsed from the string so far.
 This means that this line - `item = Load(s)` just keeps picking up the first item.

 This is a fundamental design flaw.
 To fix it, I had to add a parameter called current that's an `int` to the all check and load functions.
 The value of current is the next index of the string that hasn't yet been parsed.
-This is a major decision so I had to modify all the functions so they look like in the snippet belw.
+This is a major decision so I had to modify all the functions so they look like in the snippet below.
 Note that the public interface (ie. Load's [function signature](https://en.wikipedia.org/wiki/Type_signature)) didn't need to change at all.

 ```go
 func Load(s) interface{} {